OIRL/Speckle-Hybrid-median-mean/index.md

 <img src="Images/die.png" alt="hi" class="inline" width="528" height="300"/>
 </p>

+### Scripts
+After publications of this method, both MATLAB and Python scripts will be freely available.

+### MATLAB script

 ### Python script
 The **hybrid median-mean method** is available as a script for Python.
 The function has five parameters: